solana-foundation/developer-content/content/courses/onchain-development/anchor-pdas.md

 used during the account initalization.

-Note that, in this case, since the account state is dynamic (`title` and `description` are Strings without a fixed size), we will add `STRING_LENGTH_PREFIX` that represents 4 bytes (required to store their length) but we still need to add the length of the actual context of both Strings during our account initialization (You will see that in the following steps).
+Note that, in this case, since the account state is dynamic (`title` and `description` are strings without a fixed size), we will add `STRING_LENGTH_PREFIX` that represents 4 bytes (required to store their length) but we still need to add the length of the actual context of both strings during our account initialization (You will see that in the following steps).

-In sum, our `INIT_SPACE` constant will be 8 bytes for the anchor discriminator + 32 bytes for the reviewer Pubkey + 1 byte rating + 4 bytes for the title length storage + 4 bytes for the discription length storage.
+In sum, our `INIT_SPACE` constant will be 8 bytes for the anchor discriminator + 32 bytes for the reviewer Pubkey + 1 byte rating + 4 bytes for the title length storage + 4 bytes for the description length storage.

 ### Custom error codes